nus-cs2030/1718-s2/docs/lec5.md

 ## Learning Outcomes

 - Familiar with wrapper classes with primitives and autoboxing / unboxing; when to use primitive types and when to use wrapper classes
-- Understand the differences between mutable and immutable objects, using String and StringBuffer as example
+- Understand the differences between mutable and immutable objects, using `String` and `StringBuilder` as example
-- Familiar with the comparator and iterator interfaces
+- Familiar with the `Comparator` and `Iterator` interfaces
 - Understand more about generics: type erasure, generic methods, wildcard types, bounded wild card types.
 - Familiar with Java collection frameworks: `Set`, `List`, `Map` and their concrete class `HashSet`, `LinkedList`, `ArrayList`, and `HashMap`.
 - Aware of the other classes in Java Collection and is comfortable to look them up by reading the Java documentation.